 Most criminal hackers aren’t state-sponsored agencies or activists looking for high-profile targets, and they don’t spend countless hours staking out and researching their targets.

-In a single day they can assess millions of potential targets.
+In a single day, cyber criminals can assess millions of potential targets.
 Attacks often target as many devices, services or users as possible using the ‘openness’ of the Internet.

-Back to basics: security controls to help prevent around 80% of cyber attacks
+Basic security controls prevent about 80% of cyber attacks

 The Assurance Framework, leading to the awarding of Cyber Essentials and Cyber Essentials Plus certificates for organisations, has been designed in consultation with SMEs (small and medium-sized enterprises) to be light-touch and achievable at low cost.